Fact-checked

 NSAIDs

 The course of membranous glomerulonephritis (membranous nephropathy) is relatively favorable (especially in women), spontaneous remissions are possible.
-Renal insufficiency develops only in 50% of patients.
-S. Hogan et al. (1995), based on a meta-analysis of numerous published reports, the following frequency of re-development of terminal renal failure results: 14% in 5 years, 35% in 10 years and 41% in 15 years.
-Factors that adversely affect the prognosis are: male sex; age over 50; marked nephrotic syndrome; proteinuria more than 10 g / day; arterial hypertension; early increase in serum creatinine (in the first 3-5 years); pronounced tubulointerstitial changes; no remissions (spontaneous or after treatment).
+Renal failure develops in only 50% of patients.
+S. Hogan et al. (1995), based on a meta-analysis of numerous published reports, cite the following frequency of recurrent terminal renal failure: 14% after 5 years, 35% after 10 years, and 41% after 15 years.
+The following factors negatively affect the prognosis: male gender; age over 50 years; severe nephrotic syndrome; proteinuria over 10 g/day; arterial hypertension; early increase in serum creatinine (in the first 3-5 years); severe tubulointerstitial changes; absence of remissions (spontaneous or after treatment).

-Membranous nephropathy recurs in the transplant in approximately 10% of patients, and can also develop in a de novo kidney transplant.
+Membranous nephropathy recurs in the graft in approximately 10% of patients and may also develop in a de novo kidney graft.

 Where does it hurt?